 By Harsh Kumar

-The Toronto Metropolitan University (TMU) Bold men’s basketball team fell short against the Brock University Badgers with an 81-68 loss on Nov.
-11 at the Mattamy Athletic Centre (MAC).
+The Toronto Metropolitan University (TMU) Bold women’s basketball team fell 57-73 against the Saskatchewan Huskies in the 35th annual Darcel Wright Memorial Classic championship game on Sunday at the Mattamy Athletic Centre (MAC).